codempc/CasaBot/README.md

 ## Demo

-To see the working demo, click on the links
+To see the working demo, click on the following links

 - [Dialogflow Instant Chat](https://bot.dialogflow.com/CasaBot)
 - [Facebook Messenger](m.me/400454180513269)